kylestanley1313/ffa-p1/README.md

 # ffa-p1

-A repository containing code used in the paper titled "Functional Factor Modeling of Brain Connectivity'' by Stanley, Lazar, and Reimherr (2023).
+A repository containing code used in the paper titled "Functional Factor Modeling of Brain Connectivity" by Kyle Stanley, Nicole A. Lazar, and Matthew Reimherr (2023).

 ## Getting Started

+### Prerequistes

 To get started with this project using conda, navigate to the repository's root directory, then execute the commands below.